Register for insurance duty

 - a party to the transaction.

-- Determine which insurance you are applying for (e.g. general, life or both).
+- Determine which insurance you’re applying for (e.g. general, life or both).

-- Select the Registration tile on your QRO Online home page.
+- Once you’ve created and verified your account, select the Registration tile on your QRO Online home page.

 - Select Insurance duty registration form.